Priyanka-Mondal/priyanka-mondal.github.io/_pages/allnews.md

     text-decoration: underline; /* Underline on hover */ }

-  .news-list a {
+  .news-list ul a {
     font-size: 17px;
     color: #1e90ff; /* Link color to match the gradient */
     text-decoration: none; /* Remove underline from links */
     font-weight: bold; /* Bold links for emphasis */
   }

-  .news-list a:hover {
+  .news-list ul a:hover {
     text-decoration: underline; /* Underline links on hover for clarity */ }
 </style>